As any diabetic knows, monitoring your blood glucose levels is an arduous but necessary habit to maintain in order to manage your diabetes.

 The Affordability Problem

 But how exactly can you afford to pay for CGM systems?
 Insurance doesn’t always cover CGM systems for all diabetics.
 For example, Medicare requires you meet certain eligibility criteria in order to get CGM covered.
 These criteria include performing four or more BGM tests a day and being on multiple daily injections of insulin or an insulin pump such as an omnipod.
-For those paying out of pocket, CGM systems can upwards of $300.
+For those paying out of pocket, CGM systems can cost up to $300.

 How To Sell Dexcom G6 Sensors